Prices range from £3,200 to £8,995 across all listings

 Used Fiat 500S

-Factors that affect the depreciation of a Fiat 500S:
+Factors that affect the appreciation of a Fiat 500S:

-Depreciation is an important part of calculating the total cost of owning a Fiat 500S.
-In addition to the monthly depreciation of £13, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Fiat 500S.
+In addition to the monthly appreciation of £5, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 Model year | Typical price range* | Average price | Price trend / depreciation | Cars for sale |